Laci Kay Somers Shows Off Cleavage In Sexy Photos In A Car

 “iPhone haha,” responded the model.

-The stunner also posted another Instagram update on June 24, that time opting to show off her booty.
-She stood with her back angled towards the camera in an industrial-looking area outside.
+The stunner posted another Instagram update on June 24, that time opting to show off her booty.
+She stood with her back angled toward the camera in an industrial-looking area outside.

 She wore her denim pants lowered below her curves, and placed her right hand on her chest.
 Her top was an off-the-shoulder leopard-print crop top that rested low on her cleavage, and she completed her look with a pair of tiny black thong bottoms.